 I currently agree with the theory that a large group of SoCal dancers held onto counterbalance for the end of their basic movements, and that this was unique to that group of people.
 It makes sense when watching the footage (like Dean and Jewel in Buck Privates).
 We don’t have footage of Savoy dancers holding onto one level of counterbalance as part of their overall basic movements, only occasionally.
 Harlem dancers and several SoCal couples tend to simply stretch into and out of their movements.
 A dance with this kind of reliance on counterbalance does look very in-tune and together.
 And one of the problems with some of the more “free-style” Harlem dance demonstrations (like some of the social dancing in The Spirit Moves) is that they can look really out of tune and badly connected with each other.

 A large group of SoCal followers strove for a more “elegant” attitude than you’d find in the Harlem followers.
-(Perhaps because many of them, like Irene Thomas and Jean Veloz, had ballet training?)
+(Perhaps because many of them, like Irene Thomas and Jean Veloz, allowed their Lindy Hop to be strongly influenced by their earlier ballet training?)
+[UPDATED: previous sentence changed slightly from original.
+See comments.]
 However, there was plenty of sass in many of the SoCal followers, and there was elegance in some of the Harlem dancers as well.